elastisys/compliantkubernetes/docs/compliantkubernetes/operator-manual/provider-audit.md

     1. How can I create roles?
 Via an API?
 Via a UI?
 Via a Terraform provider?
     1. What services can I configure role-based access control for?
     1. Can IAM be configured via API?
 Can IAM be configured via Terraform?
+    1. Can one single user be given access to multiple projects?
 1. Infrastructure aaS:
     1. Which IaaS engine do you use? (e.g., OpenStack, VMware, proprietary)
     1. Do you have a Terraform provider for your API?